I am a postdoctoral researcher in the RobotLearn Team (headead by Xavier Alameda-Pineda) at Inria Grenoble, France.

 My research page lists some of my ongoing and completed research projects.

 A chronological list of papers and other documents is on my publications page.

-April 2020: Paper about Intrinsically Motivated Exploration for Automated Discovery was invited for a oral presentation at ICLR 2020.
+April 2020: Oral presentation at ICLR 2020 about Intrinsically Motivated Exploration for Automated Discovery.
 My paper with Mayalen Etcheverry and Pierre-Yves Oudeyer about an intrinsically motivated exploration process for the discovery of self-organizing patterns in a cellular automaton was published at ICLR.
-More information on our project website and a blog post.
+More information on our project website and our blog post.